 Because sinusitis can develop after a cold, the flu, or an allergic reaction, following a health-promoting lifestyle and reducing your exposure to germs and allergens can help prevent this inflammation.

 To reduce your risk, you can:

 - Eat nutritious foods, such as fruits and vegetables.

 - Limit your exposure to smoke, chemicals, pollen, and other allergens or irritants.

 - Take antihistamine medication to treat allergies and colds.

-- Avoid exposure to those with active respiratory infection, such as a cold or the flu.
+- Avoid exposure to people with active respiratory infections, such as a cold or the flu.

-If left untreated, a sinus infection may cause rare complications, such as:
+If left untreated, sinusitis may cause rare complications, such as: